MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Add-ManagementRoleEntry.md

 You can only add a role entry to a management role if the role entry exists in the role's parent role.
 For example, if you try to add the Search-Mailbox role entry to a role that's a child of the Mail Recipients role, you'll receive an error.
 This error occurs because the Search-Mailbox role entry doesn't exist in the Mail Recipients role.
 To add the Search-Mailbox role entry to a role, you need to create a role that's a child of the Mailbox Import Export role, which contains the Search-Mailbox role entry.
 Then you can use the Add-ManagementRoleEntry cmdlet to add the Search-Mailbox role entry to the new child role.

-For more information about management role entries, see Understanding management roles (Exchange 2016).
+For more information about management role entries, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).